Delegation is an ability that is not innate to every person.

 This step in the delegation process requires a two-way communication process in which the delegator properly and clearly explains what needs to be done and the person being delegated understands.

 This may require the employee to ask questions or raise concerns if something is not clear, and the manager to double check that the message was received.
+This can be improved via Communication Training.

 The Right Supervision